We are delighted to announce the winner of the 2024 Historic Houses' Collections Award, in partnership with Dreweatts.

 The judging panel were so impressed with the shortlist for this award that they also wished to give honourable mentions to three runners-up.
 Special recognition was also given to:

-Diana Boston's care for her mother's international important collection of patchworks at The Manor, Hemingford Grey.
+Diana Boston's care for her mother-in-law's international important collection of patchworks at The Manor, Hemingford Grey.

 EDI work and collaborations with contemporary artists, The Rothschild Collection at Waddesdon Manor.